-The short answer is probably: Yes.
+The short answer is probably, yes.
 Simpson makes some of the most prominent ‘bang for buck’ washing machines available here in Australia.
 Frequently its washing machine prices are less than half that of its competitors.
 However, what’s the catch?

 - Generally, both are quite light on nifty features, lending to its cheap prices

+Most of Simpson’s range is priced under $1,000, but with this you’ll have to be willing to sacrifice some of the more advanced features that higher-priced washing machines boast.
 If it’s a cheap and cheerful washing machine you want, Simpson may be your first port of call.
 Are you a renter, or just on a budget?
-Simpson represents a good option for both, but don’t expect all the bells and whistles.
+Simpson seems to represent a good option for both, but don’t expect all the bells and whistles.

 *Prices taken from Appliances Online, correct as of March 2018